When I lived in Sydney, Australia, in the late 1960s, the population was 11 million. Now, it’s 24 million

 31. Flying back to Sydney, we saw some desert areas.

 32. Australian currency doesn’t have any quarters.
 It changed its currency from pounds, shillings, and pence when I lived there.
-I sure was happy because I had to make change for my students when they brought money in to pay for supplies for cooking classes.
+I sure was happy because I had to make a change for my students when they brought money in to pay for supplies for cooking classes.

 These are just some of the highlights from my trip to Australia.
 I'll be posting more photos to Facebook and writing more articles about it.